Ruins of a large Biblical city, located at a junction of major ancient crossroads in the Jezreel valley.

-The map on the right is a section of their survey results.
+The map is a section of their survey results.
 Notice the double-dashed line that passes near the Arab village of Semunieh, which was one of the main roads to Nazareth.

 The site is briefly described in their report (Vol 1, Sheet V, page 355):

 “In 1867 a colony of about twelve Germans established itself at Semunieh, and endeavored to cultivate the plain, living in huts.
 They all fell ill, and died of fever”.